-- Mark the section of the pipe where you'll be cutting with a piece of chalk
+- Clearly mark the section of the cast iron pipework where you’ll be cutting with a piece of white or yellow chalk.

-- Then make use of any PPE gear you have to protect your eyes, ears, and hands
+- Then make use all the recommended PPE gear we mentioned previously to protect your eyes, ears, and hands.

 - Place the section of cast iron pipework on a workbench utilizing a bench vice if possible to safely secure it in position.